-assume that A's utterance gives rise to the Current Issue Did anybody keep any of their coins?
-More generally, we can recast questions about the availability of various readings as questions about the availability of various Current Issues.
-This can shed light on certain examples that Kanazawa raises that appear to resist modification by context.
-For example, (32) does not have the \exists -reading, even though the surrounding material supports it and it is the weakest way for B to contradict A.
+While B's response is similar to the quarter sentence in (5b), which is a classic example of the \exists -reading, Kanazawa notes that the context created by A's utterance makes the \forall -reading of B's response the only sensible interpretation.15 This makes sense on the present account if we assume that the discourse in (31) is naturally interpreted as a joint attempt to resolve a QUD such as Did anybody keep any of their coins?
+More generally, we can recast questions about the availability of various readings as questions about the availability of various readings as questions about the availability of various readings as questions about the availability of various dub.
+This can shed light on certain examples raised by Kanazawa that appear to resist modification by context.
+For example, as he notes, (32) does not have the \exists -reading, even though the surrounding material supports it and it is the weakest way for B to contradict A.